Innovation Day 2025

 Overview

-The Innovation Day Steering Committee (made up of R&D staff of SCI’s member companies) is building an exciting agenda for the meeting.
-We will open with a poster session and networking, followed by the annual Schlinger Symposium with an address from this year’s SCI Gordon E. Moore Medalist.
-Then, panel experts will offer stimulating presentations and discussions on topics that explore the year’s theme, which will feature the following tracks:
+The Innovation Day Steering Committee—made up of R&D staff from SCI America’s member companies—has built an exciting agenda for this year’s meeting.
+We open with a panel on professional development, followed by a poster session and networking.
+After a lunch, the annual Warren G. Schlinger Symposium will include an address from 2025 SCI Gordon E. Moore Medalist Linqian Feng.
+Next, panel experts will participate in engaging presentations and discussions on topics that explore this year’s themes: Sustainability & Profitability and Modern Innovative Productivity Tools/Speed to Market.

 Modern Innovative Productivity Tools/Speed to Market